Rami-shaar/Production-Grade-EKS-Helm-CI-CD-Terraform-Project/README.md

 ## 🔒 Security Notes

 - `.tfstate`, `.tfvars`, and `.terraform/` are excluded via `.gitignore`
+- IAM roles follow least-privilege design
+- Nodes and workloads are deployed to **private subnets**
 - AWS credentials are stored securely as GitHub Actions secrets
-- IAM roles follow least-privilege design
-- Nodes and services are isolated in private subnets

 ---